 February 5 1861 Tuesday

 Alabama.
-Plans continued in Montgomery for the inauguration of the new government of the Confederate States of America.
+Plans continued in Montgomery for the inauguration of the provisional government of the Confederate States of America.

 District of Columbia.
 A Peace Convention headed by former President John Tyler of Virginia continued in its aim of proposing amendments to the Constitution and finding a compromise to end the secession crisis.